 You are strongly advised to consult with your Enterprise Ireland Adviser before submitting an application.
 If you are not a client of Enterprise Ireland, please contact your local Enterprise Ireland office to discuss eligibility criteria.

 Applications and associated documents must be submitted via email and include the following:

 To be a valid application, a completed Application (including all of the documentation listed above) must be submitted together to GA-CapitalInvestment@enterprise-ireland.com.
 Clients should note that this is not a secured e-mail transmission.

 Receipt of the application will be acknowledged by Grant Applications (GA) within 3 days.
 If after this period you have not received acknowledgement then you should contact GA by e-mail: GA-CapitalInvestment@enterprise-ireland.com

 Approval Process and Duration

 The approval process takes circa 8 weeks.
-The projects are assessed by the CII Committee based on the company's application, financial information and a Commercial Assessment of the project.
+The projects are assessed by an Enterprise Ireland Committee based on the company's application, financial information and a Commercial Assessment of the project.